Each of the following pairs of elements will react to form a bina... | Pearson+ Channels

 Play a video:

-Hey everyone R. Question here wants us to provide the name and formula of the compound form by magnesium and iodine.
-Now we know that magnesium has a plus two charge since it's in our group to A and iodine has a minus one charge since it's in our group seven A. And when we combine the two we can simply use our criss cross method and we end up with a formula of M. G. I. To.
-Now when we name this, per our naming rules are medal is going to be named as is which is magnesium and for our non metal which is I dine we're going to replace its ending of I N. E to I D. E. So our name for our compound is going to be magnesium.
-I died.
-So I hope this made sense.
-And let us know if you have any questions.
+Hey everyone, we're asked to provide the name and formula of the compound form by lithium and oxygen.
+Now we know that lithium is in our group one a.
+So it has a plus one charge.
+An oxygen has a minus to charge since it's in our group six a.
+Now when we combine the two, we can simply use our criss cross method And we end up with a formula of LI 20.
+And when we name this, we're going to list our medal as is which is lithium.
+And for oxygen we're going to change its ending into I D. E. So the name of our compound is going to be lithium oxide.
+So I hope this made sense and let us know if you have any questions.